-6. Project management
+6 Project Management

-- 6.1.
-The consultant will report to the client immediately if there are any un-foreseen delays or problems, which may limit the ability to complete the work to schedule.
-Contractors will be expected to have a robust contingency plan in place to cover accident/illness, will be expected to provide such information to Morecambe Bay Partnership and will be responsible for ensuring a contingency plan is in place throughout the entirety of the project/contract.
-This plan is to include time/cost of project handover and delivery of the outstanding elements of the project at short notice (if required). - 6.2.
-As part of the contract, the contractor is required to attend meetings with the client, in Kendal, as detailed below.

-(i) Inception meeting with the client [and other appropriate stakeholders e.g. Focus Group] for an initial briefing to agree the scope of the project, timetable and communications and identify any operational difficulties that might be encountered.

-(ii) Informal meetings (in person or by phone, to be agreed) on a regular basis (minimum every 6 weeks) and after key milestones.

-(iii) Mid-term review meeting (August 2018)

-- 6.3.
-The contractor will be expected to submit a draft report to Morecambe Bay Partnership and Historic England who will then comment on the draft report before it is finalised. - 6.4.
-The client requires 1 hard copy and a digital copy (in MS Word and PDF format) of any final reports/materials, which should be fully proof-read.
-A copy of any presentation materials used in the final report or in project meetings, workshop sessions or seminars (slides, hand-outs, overhead projection transparencies, etc.) will be required by the client for retention. - 6.5.
-The client will hold the copyright on the work and its publication (including copyright on the brand and design).
-The report or the information from this research cannot be quoted from or used in any other project work without the written permission of the client. - 6.6.
-Any information supplied by the client to the contractor during the project must be returned no later than one month after the end of the contract period.
+- 6.1 The Project Manager will report to the client immediately if there are any unforeseen delays or problems which may limit the ability to complete the work to schedule. - 6.2 As part of the contract, the facilitator is required to attend meetings with the client, in Kendal, or as otherwise agreed, as detailed below. - (i) Inception meeting with the client [and other appropriate stakeholders e.g. Understand Focus Group] for an initial briefing to agree the scope of the project, timetable and communications and identify any operational difficulties that might be encountered. - (ii) Regular formal progress meetings during 2017 2018 - (iii) Informal meetings (in person or by phone, to be agreed) on a regular basis (approx. 4-6 weeks.) - 6.3 If submission material is required, the Project Manager will be expected to submit a draft report.
+The client will then comment on the draft report before it is finalised. - The client requires 1 hard copy and digital copy of any final reports/materials, which should be fully proof-read.
+A copy of any presentation materials used in the final report or in project meetings, workshop sessions or seminars (slides, hand-outs, overhead projection transparencies, etc.) will be required by the client for retention.
+Draft reports and Board papers should be shared with a few days available to the MBP staff to comment on the draft report before they are finalised. - 6.5 The client will hold the copyright on the work delivered by this contract and its publication (including copyright on the brand and design).
+The report or the information from this research cannot be quoted from or used in any other project work without the written permission of the client.

+Any information supplied by the client to the facilitator during the project must be returned no later than one month after the end of the contract period.

-7. Work proposals and submission
+7 Work proposals and submission